section-engineering-education/engineering-education/articles/how-to-generate-fake-data-in-node-using-faker.js/index.md

 - Companies
 - Commerce
 - Dates
-- Datatypes
+- Data types
 - Images
 - Names
 - Time and many more...

-You can choose a sub-category by first requiring "faker", calling the main category then adding the sub-category after a period.
+You can choose a sub-category by first requiring "faker", calling the main category, then adding the sub-category after a period.
 An example is `console.log('faker.animal.dog');`

 You can check out others as documented [here](https://www.npmjs.com/package/faker).

 Now that we know these, let us dive into the tutorial.